pricesmith/ssof-automation/docs/journal.md

 #### 13:27 PST

 - also finding myself overwhelmed with "possibilities" and "todos" that I would like to document and/or add.
 This is a huge reason I enjoy working with others, granted, this is a fairly open ended project whose goals are not properly defined other than show competence in Airflow, Docker, DockerOperator, CI/CD, and to explore the InfoSec world a bit (that last one is my own goal).

+### 10/02

+#### 13:41 PST

+- Burnout with trying to concoct solution for one use case.
+- Instead, I'm going to opt to make a library of smaller dags to simple iterate over creating in airflow.
+- Will have to delete most of the readme as it currently stands.